 After You Have Gone:

-- Frantic behavior.
+• Frantic behavior.
 While he may only feel mild anxiety when you shut the door, if you’re gone for the day, it will build to a point where he becomes frenzied.
-He might literally bounce off the walls, claw at the gates and try desperately to escape.
-Toys may be tossed around, food and water may be spilled and he might scratch the walls, causing damage to the house and to himself.
+He might bounce off the walls, claw at the gates, and desperately try to escape.
+Toys may be tossed around, food and water may be spilled, and he might scratch the walls, causing damage to the house and himself.

 When You Arrive Home: